U-Zareen-010/Undergraduate_Projects_ECE_RUET/EyeShots_SpeechRecognitionApplication/ProjectDescription_EyeShots_SpeechRecognition.md

 ![Screenshot of Version 2 - Navigation Drawer](https://github.com/user-attachments/assets/d70a0013-1fc8-4ab1-bbd3-f320ab4aaf2b)
 ![Screenshot of Version 2 - Speaker Mode](https://github.com/user-attachments/assets/7788837d-815d-488f-a2df-caf90a05caa7)
 ![Screenshot of Version 2 - Normal Mode](https://github.com/user-attachments/assets/8d9d1586-ca90-4959-ae1a-12951d59d4d2)

+## License

+This project is licensed under the [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+You are free to share the content with proper attribution for non-commercial purposes.
+Modifying or redistributing without permission is prohibited.

+**Disclaimer**: Unauthorized copying or use of this project or its contents without prior permission is prohibited.